Pulitzer Prize-winning poet Mary Oliver celebrates morning, in a collection published for the first time in the UK, along with selected backlist.

 Oliver's poems are thoroughly convincing - as genuine, moving and implausible as the first caressing breeze of spring. - New York Times Book Review

 Mary Oliver teaches us the profound act of paying attention - a living wonder that makes it possible to appreciate all the others. - Boston Globe

-Born in a small town in Ohio, Mary Oliver published her first book of poetry in 1963 at the age of twenty-three.
+Born in a small town in Ohio, Oliver published her first book of poetry in 1963 at the age of twenty-three.
 Over the course of her long career, she received numerous awards.
 Her fourth book, American Primitive, won the Pulitzer Prize for Poetry in 1984.
 She led workshops and held residencies at various colleges and universities, including Hennington College, where she held the Catharine Osgood Foster Chair for Distinguished Teaching.
-Mary Oliver died in January 2019.
+Oliver died in January 2019.